khan4019/angular-interview-questions/README.md

 7. What is an async pipe?
 What kind of data can be used with async pipe?
 8. What is injectable?
 Give me some example.
 9. What is a pure pipe?
-10. How will you create two way data binding in Angular?
+10. How will you create two-way data binding in Angular?